HarleyGotardo/SquareMind/README.md

   - Modified the AppBar title to include a sales icon and the title 'Sales Record'.
   - Fixed an overflow issue in the DataTable by limiting the width of the columns.
 - Further enhanced the login and registration page UI.
+- Separates the different screen files for the main page.

 ## Important Links
 - Design Specs: [Design Specifications](https://github.com/HarleyGotardo/square-mind/blob/main/README_FILES/MAIN_MD/DesignSpecificationDocument.md)